 \section{Feedback control with symmetry}

 In this section, we present examples of feedback control for each symmetry class shown in Table \ref{table_AZdag}.
-On the basis of the intrinsic modular conjugation symmetry (see Sec.~\ref{sec_mod_conj_sym}), the ten symmetry classes of quantum channels listed in Table \ref{table_AZdag} can be categorized into three groups according the presence or absense of $K$ symmetry and the sign of $\eta_K$.
-The first group (AI, AI$+$psH$_+$, and AI$+$psH$_-$) includes $K$ symmetry with $\eta_K=+1$.
+On the basis of the intrinsic modular conjugation symmetry (see Sec.~\ref{sec_mod_conj_sym}), the ten symmetry classes of quantum channels listed in Table \ref{table_AZdag} can be categorized into three groups according the presence or absence of $K$ symmetry and the sign of $\eta_K$.
+The first group (AI, AI $+$ psH$_+$, and AI $+$ psH$_-$) includes $K$ symmetry with $\eta_K=+1$.
 Since the modular conjugation symmetry features $K$ symmetry with $\eta_K=+1$, these symmetry classes can be realized with quantum channels without additional symmetries or with additional $C$ or $Q$ symmetry.
 The second group (A, psH, AI$^\dag$, and AII$^\dag$) does not have $K$ symmetry.
-These classes can be realized in a symmetry sector of a quantun channel with unitary symmetry.
-The third group (AII, AII$+$psH$_+$, and AII$+$psH$_-$) includes $K$ symmetry with $\eta_K=-1$.
+These classes can be realized in a symmetry sector of a quantum channel with unitary symmetry.
+The third group (AII, AII $+$ psH$_+$, and AII $+$ psH$_-$) includes $K$ symmetry with $\eta_K=-1$.
 Such symmetry classes can be realized by imposing $K$ symmetry with $\eta_K=-1$ on the second group.

-\subsection{Class AI: feedback without symmetry or with particle-hole symmetry}
+\subsection{Class AI: Feedback without symmetry or with particle-hole symmetry}

 We begin with class AI, which includes only $K$ symmetry with $\eta_K=+1$.
-Since a CPTP map always has the modular conjugation symmetry (see Sec.~\ref{sec_mod_conj_sym}), a quantum channel belongs to class AI if it does not have any other symmetry.
-For example, the chiral Maxwell's demon presented in Sec.~\ref{sec_model} belongs to this class.
+Since a CPTP map always has modular conjugation symmetry (see Sec.~\ref{sec_mod_conj_sym}), a quantum channel belongs to class AI if it does not have any other symmetry.
+For example, the chiral Maxwell demon presented in Sec.~\ref{sec_model} belongs to this class.

 A CPTP map can have $K$ symmetry with $\eta_K=+1$ that is not equivalent to the modular conjugation symmetry.
 For example, if the measurement operators and the unitary operators for feedback control satisfy Eq.~\eqref{eq_cond2_TRS}, the corresponding CPTP map has $K$ symmetry.
-Since the first condition in Eq.~\eqref{eq_cond2_TRS} follows from the particle-hole symmetry of the feedback Hamiltonian, this symmetry is physically interperted as the particle-hole symmetry in feedback control.
+Since the first condition in Eq.~\eqref{eq_cond2_TRS} follows from the particle-hole symmetry of the feedback Hamiltonian, this symmetry is physically interpreted as the particle-hole symmetry in feedback control.
 If a CPTP map has $K$ symmetry \eqref{eq_TRS} that is not equivalent to the modular conjugation symmetry, we can construct a unitary symmetry

 where $\tilde{S}$ is the swap operator defined by